Feverqwe/twiMonBot/README.md

-Twitch, Youtube, GoodGame and WASD livestream monitor
+Twitch, Youtube and GoodGame livestream monitor
 =======

 This is a bot for Telegram.